-Each business unit also has an Ethics Commission, which consists of the Management Committee and the compliance officer, whose function is to address complaints and resolve ethics issues it receives through the Ethics Hotline or other channels.
+Each business unit also has an Ethics Commission, which consists of the Steering Committee and the compliance officer, whose duty is to address grievances and resolve ethics issues it receives through the Ethics Hotline or other channels.

-integrated, decentralized This structure strengthens our commitment to an ethical, responsible management in all areas of the Group.
+This comprehensive, decentralized structure strengthens our commitment to an ethical, responsible management in all areas of the group.

-Our progress in 2024
+Our Progress in 2024